TheAllen1996/TheAllen1996.github.io/_pages/about.md

 Hi there!

 This is Allen.
 I currently work at Tencent as a game developer.
 Prior to joining Tencent, I obtained my master degree and bachelor degree, both in Computer Science, from ShanghaiTech University and South China University of Technology, respectively.

-In my spare time, I enjoy watching game living streaming, reading books, working out, cooking, and chatting with friends.
-I used to play various games extensively during my childhood.
-Now I'm still a big fan of games, but more as a designer and developer, rather than just as a player.
+In my spare time, I enjoy reading books, working out, cooking, and chatting with friends.